 Monitoring and Reporting.
 EMP compliance monitoring will be undertaken by the PMU, with support of external experts or consultants.
 Consistent with reporting requirements set out in the Project Administration Manual, the Contractor will submit monthly reports to the PIU with jurisdiction over the subproject.
 The monthly reports will include compilation of copies of monitoring sheets accomplished and duly signed by the Contractor's EHS supervisor (or equivalent) on a daily basis.
 PIU will submit quarterly environmental monitoring reports to PMU, which will include summary of daily monitoring activities of Contractor and results of its independent monitoring or inspection activities.
-PMU shall consolidate quarterly reports from the PIUs, which include reports from the PIU for the Thimphu subproject, and results of its independent monitoring report (SEMRs), which shall be submitted to ADB for review and disclosure on ADB website.
+PMU shall consolidate quarterly reports from the PIUs, which include reports from the PIU for the Thimphu subproject, and results of its independent monitoring or inspection activities.
+PMU shall accomplish semi-annual environmental monitoring report (SEMRs), which shall be submitted to ADB for review and disclosure on ADB website.
 Submission of SEMR will continue until ADB issues a project completion report.

 Conclusion.
 The overall finding of this IEE is that the subproject will result in significant environmental benefits because of improved living condition of selected recipient citizens of Thimphu.
 The subproject is unlikely to cause significant adverse impacts because: (i) most of the subproject components involve straightforward construction, so impacts will be mainly localized; (ii) in most cases, the predicted impacts are likely to be associated with the construction process and are produced because of excavation, obstruction at specific construction locations, and earth movements; and (iii) being located mainly along roads and built-up area will not cause direct impact on terrestrial biodiversity values.
 The potential adverse impacts that are associated with construction can be mitigated to standard levels without difficulty through proper engineering practice and the incorporation or application of recommended mitigation measures and procedures in the EMP and SEMP.
-Consequently, the potential adverse impacts that are associated by beneficiary citizens) can already be mitigated upfront through incorporation of environmental requirements in the detailed engineering design.
+Consequently, the potential adverse impacts that are associated with the operation phase (i.e., the period when the housing facility is occupied by beneficiary citizens) can already be mitigated upfront through incorporation of environmental requirements in the detailed engineering design.